 6.1.
 As a condition of your student visa, you must maintain health insurance cover by an approved Overseas Student Health Cover Scheme for the duration of your visa.
 CIT’s current recommended OSHC insurer is Allianz Global.
 Under Allianz Global’s scheme, your health insurance policy will cover you and your dependants against basic medical and hospital expenses in Australia.
 This cover will be for the duration of your visa.
 Premiums must be paid before you can be issued with a Confirmation of Enrolment Form (COE).
 If you have coverage from an alternative OSHC provider, evidence of this coverage must be produced before a COE can be issued.
 If you arrive in Australia prior to your commencement date (as stated in your LOO), additional OSHC fees may apply to ensure the full period of your student visa is covered.

 7.1.
-The Institute will refund all tuition payments if your course is cancelled prior to commencement.
+The Institute will refund tuition fees paid in advance if your course is cancelled prior to commencement.
 See further information under ‘Provider Default’ in this document.

 7.3.
 The Institute will consider a pro-rata refund of fees, if your student visa application is refused after you have commenced your course.
 A pro-rata refund of tuition fees paid will be considered (less any Education Agent's fees applicable).
 Any OSHC fees paid must be recovered directly from the OSHC provider.

 7.4.
-If you fail to gain a student visa based on providing either verbal or written fraudulent or misleading information to an Australian visa office or officer, only 50% of the tuition fees paid in advance less a 5% administration fee will be refunded.
-In addition to this a $250 Administration charge is also applicable.
+If you fail to gain a student visa based on providing either verbal or written fraudulent or misleading information to an Australian visa office or officer, the tuition fees paid in advance less a 5% administration fee will be refunded (or $500 whichever is the lesser amount).

 7.5.
 The Institute will consider a refund of tuition fees if written evidence is provided by the Australian Department of Immigration and Boarder Protection regarding an ‘invalid’ application lodgement.
 If either verbal or written fraudulent or misleading information is identified as the reason for application being deemed ‘invalid’ 5% of the pre-paid tuition fees will be held on processing of the refund if the student has not commenced studies.
 If the student has commenced studies a pro-rata refund of fees will be provided.
 This is for Australian on-shore applicants only.

 7.7.
-If you have arrived in Australia under CIT’s approved access to the Department of Immigration and Border Protection’s SVP process for Higher Education or Advanced Diploma programs, the non-refundable deposit paid on acceptance will not be refunded if you withdraw from studies at CIT
+If you have arrived in Australia under CIT’s approved access to the Department of Immigration and Border Protection’s SVP process for Higher Education or Advanced Diploma programs, as previously advised, the non-refundable deposit paid on acceptance will not be refunded if you withdraw from studies at CIT.

 7.8.
 In the case of an English language program where you have already commenced studies, a refund of tuition fees may only be granted if notice in writing of a withdrawal from studies is received 14 days prior to the commencement of the agreed course start date as per your LOO.
 In this case, a refund may be granted less an administration fee of A$250 plus Education Agent’s fee if applicable.